yuhanliu-tech/Vulkan-Grass-Rendering/README.md

 I encountered this result when trying to map different blade types to different color pairs between the tessellation evaluation shader and the grass fragment shader.
 I determined color from the hash function using discrete comparison instead of range buckets, producing the colored stripes on the blade.

 <img src="img/blooper.png" width="500"/>
 I really like the output of this specific mix of bugs.
 The colored stripes from the above scenario combines with interpolating blade color based on normals instead of y-position.
+I might add this to a branch and explore it a bit on the technical art side (with additional shaders)?
+It reminds me of the 2D, pattern-like flora art style of [Henri Rousseau](https://henrirousseau.org/)